School Counseling

 • As seniors, students should seek to continue to serve in leadership in their extra-curricular activities and continue to document their involvement and awards for their college applications.

-• Student-athletes who are considering sports in college should continue to work with their coaches and counselor in the recruitment process; students should make sure to keep their NCAA eligibility center account updated (link).
+• Student-athletes who are considering sports in college should continue to work with their coaches and counselor in the recruitment process; students should make sure to keep their NCAA eligibility center account updated.

 • Students will continue to work on the college project in their English class and work with their counselor through classroom guidance lessons and one-on-one meetings.